Business Term Loan Prepayment Penalties

 Do all business term loans have prepayment penalties?

-No. Many online and fintech lenders charge no prepayment penalty at all, and SBA 7(a) loans under $150,000 or with terms of 15 years or less are exempt by regulation.
-Bank term loans and larger SBA loans with long terms are the most likely to include them — always ask to see the prepayment language before you sign.
+No. Many online and fintech lenders charge no prepayment penalty at all, and SBA 7(a) loans under $150,000 or with 15-year terms or less are exempt by regulation.
+Bank term loans and larger SBA loans with long terms are most likely to include them.

 Can I negotiate a prepayment penalty before closing?

 Yes, in many cases.
-Banks negotiate prepayment terms for borrowers with strong credit profiles, especially if you're a long-standing customer or bringing substantial collateral.
-Ask for a step-down schedule where the penalty drops to zero after three years rather than asking to remove it entirely — lenders respond better to that framing.
+Banks negotiate prepayment terms for borrowers with strong credit profiles.
+This is especially true if you're a long-standing customer or bringing substantial collateral.
+Ask for a step-down schedule where the penalty drops to zero after three years rather than asking to remove it entirely.

 Does paying off an SBA loan early trigger a penalty?

-Only on SBA 7(a) loans over $150,000 with original terms exceeding 15 years.
+Only on SBA 7(a) loans over $150,000 with terms exceeding 15 years.
 The SBA sets a fixed schedule: 5% in year 1, 3% in year 2, and 1% in year 3.
-After year 3, no prepayment penalty applies regardless of the remaining balance, so timing your payoff to year 4 or later can save you thousands.
+After year 3, no penalty applies regardless of remaining balance.

 Is there a difference between a prepayment penalty and a prepayment premium?

 They're different names for the same concept.
-Lenders sometimes use "prepayment premium" to soften the language, but both refer to a fee charged for retiring the loan ahead of schedule.
-Some lenders also call it an "exit fee" or "early termination fee" — the name varies, but the financial impact is identical.
+Lenders sometimes use "prepayment premium" to soften the language.
+Both refer to a fee charged for retiring early.
+Some also call it an "exit fee" or "early termination fee".

 Should I choose a no-penalty loan even if the rate is higher?

 It depends on how likely you are to pay off early.
-If you plan to refinance within two years or your cash flow is unpredictable, a slightly higher rate with no penalty can save you more than a low-rate loan with a 3–5% exit fee.
-Run the numbers using your actual expected payoff timeline — the calculator above can help you do that math.
+If you plan to refinance within two years or your cash flow is unpredictable, a higher rate with no penalty can save more money.
+A low-rate loan with a 3–5% exit fee may cost you thousands more overall.